Key Action 2: Cooperation among organisations and institutions

 This Key Action is expected to result in the development, transfer and/or implementation of innovative practices at organisational, local, regional, national or European levels.

-Depending on the field addressed and the type of applicant, these actions are managed either by the National Agencies or by the Education, Audio-visual and Culture Executive Agency (EACEA).
+Depending on the field addressed and the type of applicant, these actions are managed either by the National Agencies or by the European Education, Audio-visual and Culture Executive Agency (EACEA).
 All details about who can apply and where to apply are specified in the pages below.

 For the participating organisations, projects supported under this Key Action are intended to produce the following outcomes: